lachstr/cradle/cradle_report.md

 # 2 Method

 ``Newton's Cradle can be modelled as multiple pendulums confined to swing along a single axis which undergo elastic collisions with one another.
-The pendulums rest such that there is a small amount of horizontal displacement between them.''
+The pendulums rest such that there is a small amount of horizontal displacement between their masses.''

 ## 2.1 Fundamental Framework
 This framework was implemented in python, and the following graphics generated with the matplotlib python package.